Perennials & Biennials

 Care: Sun to part shade in moist well-drained soil

-Native: Europe, Siberia and North America, Wisconsin native
+Native: Europe, Siberia and North America, including Wisconsin

-Wildlife Value: Walnut tolerantLakota ate the leaves raw and cooked and made an infusion of the roots to remedy earaches.
+Wildlife Value: Walnut and deer tolerantLakota ate the leaves raw and cooked and made an infusion of the roots to remedy earaches.
 Sir Walter Scott immortalized the Bluebell of Scotland in Lady of the Lake.
 Also a subject of Emily Dickinson’s poetry.